cgroza/GraffiTE/README.md

 - `--make_graph_memory`: RAM limit for creating the graph with `vg autoindex` (Giraffe) or `vg construct` (GraphAligner).
 Default is unset.
 - `--graph_align_memory`: RAM limit for aligning reads to the graph with `vg giraffe` or `GraphAligner`.
 Default is unset.
 - `--vg_call_memory`: RAM limit for calling SVs with `vg call` on graph alignments.
 Default is unset.
+- `--min_mapq`: Minimum mapping quality to consider when counting read depth on nodes.
+Default is 0.
+- `--min_support`: Minimum required read depth on `allele,bubble` to consider for genotyping.
+The first number is the minimum read depth on allele, and the second is the minimum depth on the entire bubble/locus.
+Default is `2,4`.

 #### `Nextflow` parameters